 Campbell University maintains a continuing policy of nondiscrimination in employment as approved by the Trustees and issued by the President.
-It is our policy to provide equal opportunity in all phases of the employment process and in compliance with applicable federal state, and local laws and regulations.
-Accordingly, the University is committed to administering all educational and employment activities without discrimination as to race, color, sex, sexual orientation, gender identity or expression, age, ethnicity or national origin, religion, disability genetic information, protected veteran status, military status and any other characteristic protected by law, except where appropriate and authorized by law.
+It is our policy to provide equal opportunity in all phases of the employment process and in compliance with applicable federal, state, and local laws and regulations.
+Accordingly, the University is committed to administering all educational and employment activities without discrimination as to race, color, sex, sexual orientation, gender identity or expression, age, ethnicity or national origin, religion, disability, genetic information, protected veteran or military status and any other characteristic protected by law, except where appropriate and authorized by law.
 This policy of nondiscrimination shall include, but not be limited to, the following employment decisions and practices: hiring; upgrading; promotions; demotions or transfers; layoffs; recalls; terminations; rates of pay or other forms of compensation; selection for training, including apprenticeship; and recruitment or recruitment advertising.

 Campbell University will continue to direct its management personnel to take such action as may be required to prevent behavior prohibited by this policy.
-All matters will be investigated and appropriate disciplinary action will be taken, up to and including termination of employment, if necessary.
-Retaliation against anyone who complains of or witnesses behavior contrary to this policy is also prohibited.
+All concerns will be investigated and if warranted, appropriate disciplinary action will be taken, up to and including termination of employment.
+Retaliation against anyone who complains of behavior contrary to this policy or participates in an investigation into behavior that might violate this policy, is also prohibited.

 J. Bradley Creed